couchbaselabs/ToDoLite-Android/tutorial.md

 - `created_at` » the `currentTimeString` variable.
 - `list_id` » the listId parameter passed in .

-So far, we’ve added valid JSON types similarly to Step 1.
+So far, we have added valid JSON types similarly to Step 1.

 	need steps on where to call it